Thairo Estrada Player Props: Giants vs. Rays

 Rays Pitching Rankings

+- The nine strikeouts per nine innings put together by the Rays pitching staff ranks 10th in MLB.

-- The Rays' 3.88 team ERA ranks fifth among all MLB pitching staffs.
+- The Rays' 3.87 team ERA ranks fifth among all league pitching staffs.

-- Rays pitchers combine to surrender 127 home runs (1.1 per game), the sixth-fewest in baseball.
+- Rays pitchers combine to allow 127 home runs (one per game), the fifth-fewest in baseball.

-- In his most recent time out on Monday, July 31 against the New York Yankees, the right-hander went seven innings, allowing one earned run while surrendering three hits.
+- In his last time out on Thursday, the righty went six innings against the St. Louis Cardinals, giving up three earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.